hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ```

-### Spring Managed Context with @SpringAware
+### Enabling SpringAware Objects

-Hazelcast Distributed Objects could be marked with @SpringAware if the object wants:
+You can mark Hazelcast Distributed Objects with @SpringAware if the object wants:

 - to apply bean properties,
 - to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware`,
 - to apply bean post-processing annotations such as `InitializingBean`, `@PostConstruct`.

 Hazelcast Distributed `ExecutorService`, or more generally any Hazelcast managed object, can benefit from these features.
-To enable SpringAware objects, you must first configure `HazelcastInstance` using *hazelcast* namespace as explained in the [Spring Configuration section](#spring-configuration) and add `<hz:spring-aware />` tag.
+To enable SpringAware objects, you must first configure `HazelcastInstance` using *hazelcast* namespace as explained in [Configuring Spring](#configuring-spring) and add `<hz:spring-aware />` tag.

 #### SpringAware Examples